ErikMPZuhlke/local-llm-blog-post/article.md

 ## 🚀 Project Vision: Accelerating Developer Onboarding with AI

-This is an internal exploration initiative into Generative AI (GenAI) tools aimed at streamlining developer onboarding by automating technical documentation and runbook creation.
+This nitiative into Generative AI (GenAI) tools aims at streamlining developer onboarding by automating technical documentation and runbook creation.
 The long-term goal is to reduce onboarding timelines by leveraging AI to understand codebases and generate support materials autonomously.

 The target outcome is an AI system capable of covering **80% of documentation and support tasks**, leaving only 20% for manual input.
 The envisioned tool would: